The following professionals lent their expertise to this article:

 Eligibility

-In addition to being of Asian or Pacific Islander ethnicity, applicants must have legal status to be in the U.S. and be enrolled in a full-time program that results in a degree.
+Applicant must be of Asian or Pacific Islander ethnicity, have legal status to be in the U.S., and be enrolled in a full-time program that results in a degree.

 How to Apply